Frequently asked questions for students considering studying the Master of Teaching (Primary).

 International students should review the international fees or contact the fees team via AskUWA.

 A compulsory teacher induction day is held the week before formal classes commence.
-It is very important to attend.
-You will need to complete forms for professional practice, and apply for a Working with Children Check and National Police Clearance.
-You will also receive important information about the course.
+It is very important to attend as you will also receive important information about the course.

 A: The pre-requisite for the Master of Teaching (Primary) is a three-year bachelor’s degree.
 This undergraduate degree must include at least one year of full time equivalent study relevant to one or more learning areas of the primary school curriculum.